 Interior design for commercial spaces is more than decorating.
 It’s about understanding the behaviours of people within their workplace and creating functional spaces that meet their specific needs.
 Great workplace design companies understand that your office is a business tool to help you build brand awareness, foster a positive company culture and drive productivity across the organisation.

 Choosing a design team to undertake an office interior design project can be daunting.
 We’ve put together five common traits of great corporate interior design companies, so you can make the right choice and ensure your new office reaches its full potential.

 A great corporate interior design company will focus on the big picture as much as the finer details.
 Your design team will take the time to understand the problems with your current office space, as well as what’s working well.
 They’ll also look at your business performance and talk to you about how you want the business to look in five, 10 and even 15 years time.

-Engineering is critical to office interior design, which is why your design team will also consider your infrastructure needs, whether it’s visitor bathrooms for retail spaces, or sterile environments for medical offices.
+Engineering is critical to office interior design for commercial spaces, which is why your design team will also consider your infrastructure needs, whether it’s visitor bathrooms for retail spaces or sterile environments for medical offices.
 Once they understand the problem and your specific requirements, they can develop a solution.